NY Times stands by new hire Sarah Jeong over Twitter furor

 The paper announced Wednesday it was hiring Jeong, a tech writer, to join its editorial board.

+In its statement on Twitter, the Times said Jeong’s “journalism and the fact that she is a young Asian woman have made her a subject of frequent online harassment.
+For a period of time she responded to that harassment by imitating the rhetoric of her harassers.
+She sees now that this approach only served to feed the vitriol that we too often see on social media.
+She regrets it, and The Times does not condone it.”

-The Times says it reviewed Jeong’s social media during its vetting process.
+The Times said it reviewed Jeong’s social media during its vetting process.

+In her comment, Jeong posted examples of the kinds of harassing tweets she has received, involving calls of violence and racial slurs aimed at her.

+She said she had thought of her comments as “counter-trolling,” and that “while it was intended as satire, I deeply regret that I mimicked the language of my harassers.
+These comments were not aimed at a general audience, because general audiences do not engage in harassment campaigns.
+I can understand how hurtful these posts are out of context, and would not do it again.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.